 - Agnes Water is located on Australia’s east coast and is the closest access point to the Southern Great Barrier Reef.

-- If you’re coming by car, Agnes Water is a six-hour drive north from Brisbane, or a 14-hour drive south if you are coming from Cairns.
+- If you’re coming by car, Agnes Water is a six-hour drive north of Brisbane, or a 14-hour drive south if you are coming from Cairns.
 The closest large towns and cities are Bundaberg and Gladstone – which are each a 90-minute drive away.

 - Greyhound Australia runs coach services to and from Agnes Water from the all of the major stops on the east coast.